rastaman/rnnyt-rn0.50/README.md

 # rnnyt-rn0.50

-Mastering React Native example application updated for RN 0.50.
+It is the example application from the book "Mastering React Native" updated for React Native 0.50.

 Updates :
 - Use React 16